sales onboarding process

 One of the biggest mistakes that sales orgs can make during the sales orientation process is the data dump.

 A sales rep that starts at a new company is subjected to all-day training sessions for the first week or two, where they see slide after slide of sample call scripts, company messaging, and rules of engagement.
 While this strategy conveys a lot of useful information very quickly, many reps can’t retain that much information.
-The human brain struggles with knowledge retention, which means reps can forget as much as 80% of their onboarding if it isn’t reinforced or reps aren’t required to use it.
+The human brain struggles with knowledge retention, which means reps can forget as much as 87% of their onboarding within the month if it isn’t reinforced or reps aren’t required to use it.

 If you want onboarded reps to bring in customers faster, you need to require reps to apply the information they’re learning, explain messaging beyond pitching the product or service, ask reps to practice their pitch with other reps, and review best practices for processing and qualifying leads.
 This allows your sales reps to process the information on various levels and even put it into practice while it’s fresh.